 Will students who are offered on-campus housing be required to move out and empty their dorm after Thanksgiving?

 We don’t know at this point.
 If we bring large numbers of students back to campus in Spring 2021, room assignments would have to be adjusted.
 However, it’s important to note that students accepted to live on campus this fall will be guaranteed space for spring.
+Students approved to live on campus this fall can find related details on the REHS homepage.

 Will students living off-campus still have access to a meal plan through Occidental dining services?